-We’ve launched the “$61 for 61″ campaign to raise funds for a new Allentown Association office location at 61 College St. Help your neighborhood association move into our new home!
+We’ve launched the second annual “$61 for 61” campaign to raise funds for the Allentown Association office location at 61 College St. Help your neighborhood association renovate and restore our new home!

 We are so happy to once again have a home-base for our operations, but we need your help!

-We’re asking you to donate $61 for 61 College St. so that we can renovate the building and continue to do the important work of preserving our historic district, hosting amazing festivals, beautifying the neighborhood and more.
+We’re asking you to donate $61 for 61 College St. so that we can further our renovations to the building and continue to do the important work of preserving our historic district, hosting amazing festivals, beautifying the neighborhood and more.
 If you can afford to donate more we’d appreciate the contribution, and if you can’t donate $61, any amount will be very much appreciated as it helps us move toward our goal.

 Why donate to the Allentown Association?